-Fun Ideas and Games for Stone Mountain Camping Trips
+Fun Ideas And Games For Stone Mountain Camping Trips

-This simple game just needs a deck of cards and some spoons.
+This simple but incredibly fun game just needs a deck of cards and some spoons.
 Each player is dealt four cards.
 Place the spoons in the center of the playing area.
 If six people are playing, you want to have five spoons so that someone will not get a spoon and be out.